shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You gain the following Bond Affinity option:

--   Permanent: Your Tether Range and Spell Duration are both infinite for this spell cast.
-This spell cast costs twice as many spell points.
+-   Permanent: Infinitize your Tether Range and Spell Duration for this spell cast, and double the spell point cost of this spell cast.

 ### Area Fixation